Reuven Rubin: Biography

+Reuven Zelicovici (later Reuven Rubin) was born in Galaţi to a poor Romanian Jewish Hasidic family.
+His father, Rebbe Yoel, served as a synagogue cantor and beadle, and his mother Faige, a rabbi's daughter, was married in an arranged match at the age of 15.
+Reuven was the eighth of 13 children, of whom only three survived.
+His artistic talent began to emerge at the age of three, while studying in cheder, a religious school for boys.
+Some of his paintings, sent in by his brother's friend, were published in a children's magazine, but his interest in art received no encouragement at home.

+After creating a mizrah plaque for a synagogue in his hometown, he began to attraction attention and won a government prize.
+At the age of 15, he worked as a bookkeeper for a wine shop.
+A non-Jew who saw him working on a painting in the courtyard bought two of his paintings for the equivalent of $400.
+He persuaded the family to move to Falticeni, where his paternal grandmother lived.
+Here they had a small farm and their finances improved.
+In 1911, Dr. Adolf Stander, a Zionist leader, provided him with a scholarship and recommended that he study art at the Bezalel art school in Jerusalem.

-Rubin Zelicovici (later Reuven Rubin) was born in Galaţi to a poor Romanian Jewish Hasidic family.
-He was the eighth of 13 children.
-In 1912, he left for Ottoman-ruled Palestine to study art at Bezalel Academy of Art and Design in Jerusalem.
-Finding himself at odds with the artistic views of the Academy's teachers, he left for Paris, France, in 1913 to pursue his studies at the École Nationale Supérieure des Beaux-Arts.
-At the outbreak of World War I, he returned to Romania to the city of Falticeni, where he spent the war years.
+In February 1912, he set out for Palestine but was not happy with the school's approach and being assigned to an ivory carving workshop.
+In 1913, he left for Paris, France, to pursue his studies at the École Nationale Supérieure des Beaux-Arts.
+At the outbreak of World War I, he returned to Romania.

 In 1921, he traveled to the United States with his friend and fellow artist, Arthur Kolnik, with whom he had shared a studio in Cernăuţi.
 In New York City, the two met artist Alfred Stieglitz, who was instrumental in organizing their first American show at the Anderson Gallery.
 Following the exhibition, in 1922, they both returned to Europe.
 In 1923, Rubin emigrated to Mandate Palestine.

 Rubin met his wife, Esther, in 1928, aboard a passenger ship to Palestine on his return from a show in New York City.
 She was a Bronx girl who had won a trip to Palestine in a Young Judea competition.